kirbysayshi/game-bucket/README.md

 Fork this repo, then add / change code in src/index.js as you see fit!
 There are dependencies included, but you can remove those.
 Rollup ensures that only code you `import` is included!

 - Static files can be configured for copying in [rollup.config.js](./rollup.config.js).
-Default is just `index.html`
+Default is just [`src/index.html`](src/index.html)
 - Static files that are `import`ed are automatically copied into the `dist/` folder by rollup.
 - PNG/ZIP optimizations are handled by scripts in the [tools](/tools) directory.
 PNGs are handled via tinypng.com, which requires an API key in a file named `.tinypngapi`.

+### `yarn start`

+Run type checking, rollup, and a local http server in watch mode.

-### `npm run zip`
+### `yarn zip`

 How close are you to the limit?
-Compiles in production mode, and creates a zip suitable for JS13K!
+Compiles in production mode, and creates a zip suitable for JS13K in `/dist`!

-### `npm run build`

-Build the `bundle.js`.
-Use `NODE_ENV=production npm run build` to remove debug / runtime checks (similar to how [React does it](https://facebook.github.io/react/downloads.html#npm)).

-### `npm run watch`

-Rebuild quickly for development mode!

-TODO: other steps are now needed.

-### `npm run terser:view`
+### `yarn terser dist/bundle.js --compress --mangle --beautify`

+This is a debug tool.

-See what the compiled JS will look like, to make sure rollup is treeshaking / hoisting as expected and that dead code is being eliminated.
-Requires `bundle.js` to exist.
+See what the compiled JS will look like, to make sure rollup is treeshaking / hoisting as expected and that dead code is being eliminated. `yarn build` will create a `dist/bundle.js` to use in this command.

 LICENSE
 -------